 A taxable brokerage account is the most flexible type of investment account.
 There is no contribution limit or rules about when you can sell funds and withdraw the cash.
 In exchange for flexibility, you sacrifice the tax-deferred growth and tax deduction you get with 401(k) contributions.

 But that’s not to say a brokerage account is tax inefficient, either.
 Long-term capital gains tax rates are much more favorable than 401(k) or IRA withdrawals which are taxed as ordinary income.
-In fact, a married couple filing jointly with income under $80,000 in 2020 would pay a 0% tax rate on long-term capital gains!
+In fact, a married couple filing jointly in 2023 with income under $89,250 is in the 0% tax rate on long-term capital gains!

 How to figure out if you can retire comfortably